GavinCallander/trellish-client/README.md

 # Trellish
 ## Overview
-Trello is one of my favorite sites ever, and not only from a practical standpoint.
+Trello is one of my favorite sites ever and not only from a practical standpoint.

 As a dev who designs like a dev, great design is something that never ceases to amaze me and the simple, yet sleak, UI of Trello makes it one of my favorite sites to visit.